artela-network/artela-docs/docs/develop/guides/contract-via-aspect/index.md

 If the command is executed successfully, will see `== aspect bind success == `.

 ## 8. Test GetAspectContext

-Execute the re-entrant attack on the simplified Curve contract with Aspect protection, and watch the output.
+Now, let's check whether the `GetAspectContext` method in the contract is able to retrieve the values written at the `preTxExecute` join point.
 ```shell
  npm run contract:call -- --contract {contractAddress} \
                           --abi ./build/contract/Storage.abi  \